 - Poor Quality as a result of High Permeability

-- Integrity issue on or around Cold Joints
+- Integrity issues on or around Cold Joints

 Protection itself here is a broad term.
 It is one of the major challenges commonly faced in cold-weather concreting.
-When proper steps are taken during concrete production to its placement and protecting in cold weather, it will enable the development of sufficient strength.
+When proper steps are taken during concrete production, from its placement to protection in cold weather, it will enable the development of sufficient strength.
 This will therefore increase durability to satisfy the intended service requirements as prescribed by ACI.

-Some of the common protection steps that are needed to be adopted by suppliers and contractors to accomplish their goal and meet project specifications are,
+Some of the common protection steps needed to be adopted by suppliers and contractors to accomplish their goals and meet project specifications are,

 - Removal of Snow and Ice